 Ries, E., 2011, “The Lean Startup”, Penguin Books Ltd, London.

 Stone, K.B.
 2012, “Four decades of lean: a systematic literature review”, International Journal of Lean Six Sigma, vol. 3, no. 2, pp. 112-132.

-The full thesis may be downloaded from Theseus.fi from November 2019.
+The full thesis may be downloaded from Theseus.fi (External link) from November 2019.